-24. Finish and time-keeping
+23. Finish and time-keeping

-- 24.1 The course ends for a competitor after crossing the finish line. - 24.2 The time taken by the competitor over the timed section(s) of the course, unless over the declared time limit for the course, is not relevant to the competition result. - 24.3 The finishing time may be measured either when the competitor crosses a pre-finish line, or at the finish line.
+23.1 The course ends for a competitor after crossing the finish line.

+- 23.2 The time taken by the competitor over the timed section(s) of the course, unless over the declared time limit for the course, is not relevant to the competition result. - 23.3 The finishing time may be measured either when the competitor crosses a pre-finish line, or at the finish line.
 Times shall be rounded down to whole seconds.
-Times shall be given in either hours, minutes and seconds or in minutes and seconds only. - 24.4 The lead-in to the finish may be bounded by tape or other means. - 24.5 The exact position of the finish line shall be obvious to approaching competitors. - 24.6 After crossing the finish line competitors shall hand in control cards or download recorded data.
-If required by the organiser, they shall also hand in their competition maps.

-- 24.7 For a PreO course, the organiser shall set a maximum time for each course, calculated as 3 minutes for each control plus 3 minutes for each 100 metres of the course.
+Times shall be given in either hours, minutes and seconds or in minutes and seconds only. - 23.4 The lead-in to the finish may be bounded by tape or other means. - 23.5 The exact position of the finish line shall be obvious to approaching competitors. - After crossing the finish line, or completing the changeover, competitors shall hand in the control card or download recorded data.
+If required by the organiser, they shall also hand in their competition map. - 23.7 For a PreO course, the organiser shall set a maximum time for each course, calculated as 3 minutes for each control plus 3 minutes for each 100 metres of the course.
 At the discretion of the Event Adviser an extended time may be set to allow for exceptional climb, difficult surfaces or other factors.
-The Event Adviser may decide on an additional time allowance for competitors with eligibility certificates. - 24.8 Any delays to the competitor, at any point along the route, which are not the competitor's fault must be recorded and deducted from that competitor's overall time. - 24.9 If, after taking into account any recorded delay, the competitor has exceeded the time limit a penalty will be incurred.
-This shall be a deduction of one point for any part of each five minute unit. - 24.10 There is no maximum time for a TempO course. - 24.11 There shall be first aid facilities and personnel at the finish, who are also equipped to work in the forest.
+The Event Adviser may decide on an additional time allowance for competitors with eligibility certificates. - 23.8 Any delays to the competitor, at any point along the route, which are not the competitor's fault must be recorded and deducted from that competitor's overall time. - 23.9 If, after taking into account any recorded delay, the competitor has exceeded the time limit a penalty will be incurred.
+This shall be a deduction of one point for any part of each five minute unit. - 23.10 There is no maximum time for a TempO course. - 23.11 There shall be first aid facilities and personnel at the finish, who are also equipped to work in the forest.

-25. Results
+24. Results